Aeroluna/heckdocs/docs/animation/tracks-and-points.md

     ```

 !!! tip
-    Both parts and smoothing can be used in conjunction with each other, e.g. `baseHeadPosition.xzy.s2`.
+    Both swizzling and smoothing can be used in conjunction with each other, e.g. `baseHeadPosition.xzy.s2`.